patrik1980/Iot-Communicator-TwinCat/README.md

 After downloading the .pro in your PLC, forced to "TRUE" to "Start_Comm_App" variable.

 Communication and data exchange between the PLC application and it is only through the same wireless network.

+Other information can be found on my website http://robotidea.tk/